Logo

 Insider Tip:

-Watch salmon leap at the dam.
-Hike to Black Spout Falls for a misty cascade.
+Watch salmon leap at the dam (best May-Jun).
+Hike to Black Spout Falls (30 min walk).
+Visit Edradour, Scotland's smallest distillery (£12 tour, book online).

 Day 3 Dining: Forest Forage